Making Waterproof Labels for Bottles: Factors for Water Resistance

 While complete water resistance isn’t attainable, that doesn’t mean there aren’t means to protect your packaging as much as possible.
 There are several to make your labels as water and oil-resistant as possible, including the following considerations.

 - Label adhesive

 - Label material

 Find an Appropriate Label Adhesive

 One drawback is that the presence of water may eliminate certain types of adhesives from your selection.
 For example, humidity and wet environments can pose problems for removable labels, so you may want to avoid them if you want a truly waterproof label.

 Choose a Label Material

-Paper is a great choice for companies looking for a versatile, cost-effective material, but there’s one big problem: paper isn’t waterproof.
-While there are paper stocks with a higher wet strength that can slow water penetration, even those will become fully saturated over time.
+Paper is a great choice for companies looking for a versatile, cost-effective material, but there’s one big problem – paper has a tendency to disintegrate in water.
+There are specific styles of paper with a higher wet strength that can slow water penetration.
+However, there is no waterproof bottle label paper and even the most resistant paper substrates will become fully saturated over time.

 Other products may have very different issues, such as a bottle of conditioner.
-Certain health and beauty labels will sit in the shower and encounter other cleaning chemicals, so it needs to withstand a hot, steamy environment.
+Certain health and beauty labels will sit in the shower and encounter other cleaning chemicals.
+These products needs to withstand a hot, steamy environment along with oils and other substances.
 Sunscreen bottles need waterproof capabilities at the beach or pool, but they also should have some form of UV resistance.